 Fast forward to today, and the newer version of moped is now an electric vehicle.
 Many are classified as an E-bike scooter.
 They go slower, under 25 mph, have pedals and require no licensing or registration to operate on city streets.

 Scooters are throttle control only

-The peddles on a scooter are there more for regulations then function.
-To use the peddles on a scooter is not great.
+The pedals on a scooter are there more for regulations then function.
+To use the pedals on a scooter is not great.
 Here are a few variations on what people call an electric scooter.
-E-scooters are throttle controlled and do-not require peddling when riding.
+E-scooters are throttle controlled and do-not require pedaling when riding.

 When using the term scooter there can be a little confusion.
 There are a number of vehicles that can be called a scooter.
 In this post, I will be comparing the last two styles of E-scooters on this list.